Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-A final parametrization can be derived by considering the forward problem's specific characteristics, which are not taken into account in the aforementioned definition of PCs.
-In fact, the PCs in the Global-PCA-PCE approach refer to the input field in its entirety.
-However, the actual arrival-time for a given source/receiver combination depends only on a sub-domain of the entire slowness distribution.
-This leads us to suggest a local approach, in the following referred to as Local-PCA-PCE.
-Instead of using principal components describing the entire slowness field, we aim to employ output-driven local principal components that characterize only the sub-domains impacting the physics of the problem \citep{jensen2000sensitivity,husen2001local}.
-We then expect that fewer local PCs are needed than the global ones to achieve the desired input/output accuracy.
-In practice, the construction of local PCs involves utilizing fat-ray sensitivity kernels, which capture the sensitivity of arrival-times to small perturbations in the subsurface model, thus providing valuable insights into the regions that have the most significant impact on the observed data.
-For a given source/receiver pair, the corresponding sensitivity kernel depends on the slowness field itself, with patterns that can vary significantly (see Fig. \ref{fig:004}(a)-(j)).
-The sought local decomposition needs to properly represent any possible slowness field within the prior, thus it reasonable to define it based on a representative sample of input realizations.
-To reduce the overall PCE computational cost it is also convenient to limit as much as possible the number of used output-driven decompositions.
+As mentioned in section \ref{effective}, an improved parametrization for surrogate modeling can sometimes be found by considering the forward problem's specific characteristics.
+The GPCs in the Global-PCA-PCE approach refer to the input field in its entirety.
+However, the actual first-arrival time for a given source/receiver combination depends only on a sub-domain of the entire slowness distribution.
+This leads us to suggest a Local approach, in the following referred to as Local-PCA-PCE.
+Instead of using principal components describing the entire slowness field, we aim to employ output-specific LPCs that characterize only the sub-domains impacting the physics of the problem \citep{jensen2000sensitivity,husen2001local}.
+We then expect that fewer LPCs are needed than GPCs to achieve the desired input/output accuracy.
+In practice, the construction of LPCs involves utilizing fat-ray sensitivity kernels, which capture the sensitivity of arrival-times to small perturbations in the subsurface model, thus providing valuable insights into the regions (corresponding to the $L$ subset in \eqref{Lforwardreduced}) that have the most significant impact on the observed data.
+For a given source/receiver pair, the corresponding sensitivity kernel depends on the slowness field itself and its patterns can vary significantly (see Fig. \ref{fig:004}(a)-(j)).
+The sought Local decomposition needs to properly represent any possible slowness field within the prior, thus it reasonable to define it based on a representative sample of input realizations.
+To reduce the overall PCE computational cost it is also convenient to limit the number of used output-driven decompositions.
 To achieve these goals, we assume that the prior model is stationary with respect to translation.
-Instead of focusing on each specific source/receiver pair (total number of decompositions in our scenario: $144$), we can then consider source/receiver altitude angle (total number of decompositions given our acquisition geometry: $23$).
-We then use a total of $1000$ slowness realizations $\mathcal{G}({\vz})$ from the prior and build the corresponding fat-ray sensitivity kernels using the reference eikonal solver for each of the $23$ possible angles \citep{hansen2013sippi}.
+Instead of focusing on each specific source/receiver pair (a total of $144$), we can then consider each source/receiver angle (a total of $23$).
+We then use a total of $1000$ slowness realizations $\mathcal{G}_{VAE}({\vz})$ from the prior and build the corresponding fat-ray sensitivity kernels using the reference eikonal solver for each of the $23$ possible angles \citep{hansen2013sippi}.
 For any given angle, we consider a cumulative kernel consisting of the sum of the absolute values of each kernel (green areas in Fig. \ref{fig:004}(k)-(t)).
 Such a cumulative kernel cover an area larger than each individual kernel but is still considerably smaller than the entire slowness field.
-For any possible additional input model, the corresponding sensitivity kernel is then very likely \textit{geometrically} included in the area covered by the cumulative kernel (see Fig. \ref{fig:004}(k)-(t)).
+For any possible additional input model, the corresponding sensitivity kernel is then very likely to be \textit{geometrically} included in the area covered by the cumulative kernel (see Fig. \ref{fig:004}(k)-(t)).
 Based on this insight, we define principal components spanning only the area covered by such cumulative kernels or relevant parts thereof (e.g., a threshold can be taken into consideration to reduce the size of these sub-domains).
-For the practical definition of the components, the cumulative kernels are either set to $0$ or $1$ depending on whether the corresponding value is equal or larger than the threshold, respectively.
+For the practical definition of the components, the cumulative kernels are either set to $0$ or $1$ depending on whether the corresponding value is below or larger than the threshold, respectively.
 We then multiply point by point the slowness distributions with the cumulative kernels, and consider the principal components of such products.